paulb79/scala-training/README.md

 * Lightbend SBT
 * Scala IDE or IntelliJ IDEA with Scala plugin

-###Setup
+### Setup

 Please follow the [setup instructions](Setup.md) before you intend the course.
+The course deck is found in the zip file provided in the repo.
 If you have any questions, please post them in the #scala-language-pro channel on the EE slack.

 ## Miscellaneous